Blast occurs at Romania's Petromidia refinery on the Black Sea

-BUCHAREST, July 2 (Reuters) - A blast occurred early on Friday at Romania's biggest crude oil refinery, the Petromidia (RORRC.BX) plant on the Black Sea, leaving three people injured and one missing, authorities and the company said.
+BUCHAREST (Reuters) - A blast occurred early on Friday at Romania’s biggest crude oil refinery, the Petromidia plant on the Black Sea, leaving three people injured and one missing, authorities and the company said.

 Footage taken by tourists from a nearby beach in the coastal resort of Mamaia showed black smoke rising from the area next to the refinery, owned by Rompetrol Rafinare, part of KMG International Group.